Carmen Best: Career

 The role that Best played in the decision to retreat from the East Precinct, and to use tear gas on protestors during the protests, is unclear because she deleted more than 27,000 text messages by hand from her city-owned mobile device.
-Best has acknowledged that she deleted the messages from the June 2020 protests, and has claimed that the messages were "transitory", in other words that they did not contain any significant information.
+Best has acknowledged that she deleted the messages from the June 2020 protests, and has claimed that the messages were "transitory," in other words that they did not contain any significant information.
 By the time she deleted the text messages, the city was already facing multiple lawsuits and public records requests over the handling of the protests, which legally required her to keep the text messages, even if they were transitory.
-Deleting the texts violated state law, however, as of 2023 there is no active investigation into Best for these actions.
-Then-Mayor Jenny Durkan and Fire Chief Harold Scoggins also deleted their text messages from this period as well.
-In 2023, the City of Seattle paid $600,000 in a lawsuit due to the deletion of texts by Best, Durkan, and Scoggins, after a federal judge deemed that they had intentionally destroyed evidence related to their handling of protests and the CHOP.
+Deleting the texts violated state law, however, in September of 2023 King County prosecutors declined to press state criminal charges against Best and others, stating that there was "no legal basis to file criminal charges."
+Instead, the office determined that the problem had been a "perfect storm" of failure in record-keeping safeguards and training.
+Then-Mayor Jenny Durkan and Fire Chief Harold Scoggins also deleted their text messages from this period.
+In February of 2023, the City of Seattle paid $600,000 in a lawsuit due to the deletion of texts by Best, Durkan, and Scoggins, after a federal judge deemed that they had intentionally destroyed evidence related to their handling of protests and the CHOP.

-On August 1, 2020, a group of less than 100 protestors marched towards Best’s home in Snohomish County, but were blocked by neighbors who displayed guns.
+On August 1, 2020, a group of less than 100 protestors marched towards Best's home in Snohomish County, but were blocked by neighbors who displayed guns.
 Best described the group of protestors as large and aggressive, and supported her neighbors' response to them.

 On August 10, 2020, after the Seattle City Council voted to downsize the department by about 100 officers, Best resigned, stating that she could not in good conscience shrink and thereby reduce diversity in the department which she had just grown by 110 officers in 2019, (with 40% of those new hires being persons of color) noting that under police union rules, the last hired would be the first to be laid off, disproportionately affecting officers of color.
 Best was replaced by Assistant Chief Adrian Z. Diaz in an interim capacity.